Fair Immigration Reform Movement

 The Fair Immigration Reform Movement is a national coalition of grassroots organizations fighting for immigrant rights at the local, state and federal level.

-We are led by the Immigrant Organizing Committee, a group of 30 organizations committed to immigrant rights from across the country.
+We are led by a group of 44 organizations from across 32 states around the country committed to immigrant rights.

 Statement of Immigration Policy Principles